- Chrononutrition is a field that ties maximum nutritional benefit from food to the time of day a person consumes it.

 To ascertain muscle growth, researchers measured “muscle hypertrophy” — an increase in the size of muscle cells — in the plantaris muscle on the back of the lower leg of the mouse.

 To confirm that the difference between the two groups of mice was the time of day at which they consumed their protein, the researchers repeated the experiment with muscle-specific Bmal1 knockout mice.
-These mice lack the Bmal1 gene in their muscle cells, which is essential for maintaining a circadian rhythm.
+These mice lack the Bmal1 gene in their muscle cells, which is

 The scientists found no difference in the effect of breakfast or dinner protein on muscle hypertrophy in these mice.